 The Arab revolt began in April 1936 with a general strike and acts of civil disobedience, and quickly escalated into violent repression of the British security forces and Zionists.

-As historian Alex Winder explains:
+As historian Alex Winder explains

 The strike was widely observed and brought commercial and economic activity in the Palestinian sector to a standstill.
 Meanwhile, Palestinians throughout the countryside came together in armed groups to attack—at first sporadically, but with increasing organization— British and Zionist targets.
 Some Arab volunteers joined the rebels from outside Palestine, though their numbers remained small in this period.
 The British employed various tactics in an attempt to break the strike and to quell the rural insurrection.
 The ranks of British and Jewish policemen swelled and Palestinians were subjected to house searches, night raids, beatings, imprisonment, torture, and deportation.
 Large areas of Jaffa’s Old City were demolished and the British called in military reinforcements.

 The British responded with a massive military crackdown, deploying tens of thousands of troops, tanks, warplanes, and heavy artillery.
 During the three years of the revolt, around 5,000 Palestinians were killed and nearly 15,000 wounded.
-To bring some stability in the region, the British wrote the White Paper of 1939, which stated that the British government intended to establish an independent Palestinian state within 10 years, conditional on safeguarding “the special position in Palestine of the Jewish National Home,” with a limit on Jewish immigration and land purchases in the meantime.
+To bring some stability to the region, the British wrote the White Paper of 1939, which stated that the British government intended to establish an independent Palestinian state within 10 years, conditional on safeguarding “the special position in Palestine of the Jewish National Home,” with a limit on Jewish immigration and land purchases in the meantime.

 However, this was far from a real solution for Palestinians.
-The British Mandate had been collaborating with the Zionists since day one, and was responsible for their advance against the Palestinian population.
+The British Mandate had been collaborating with the Zionists from day one, and was responsible for their advance against the Palestinian population.
 Now, Palestinian resistance forced the British to change their strategy, which resulted in Zionist backlash against the British Mandate as well as Palestinian civilians.
 The deteriorating British hegemony in the region paved the way for the creation and strengthening of Zionist paramilitary organizations that enacted more terror on Palestinians.

 Among these was Irgun, which launched a wave of attacks against Palestinians mainly in Haifa and Jerusalem, including bombs, killing dozens of Palestinians and wounding hundreds.
 The Irgun was formed in 1931 and it was led by Menachem Begin, who later became Prime Minister of Israel.
 Since then, the tensions between the British Mandate, the Zionist and Palestinians only deepened.